MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

     rate for patients in the control,
     $p_{mgm} - p_{ctrl} \neq 0$.]</div>\EndKnitrBlock{guidedpractice}

-Using the previous example,
+The research question describing mammograms is set up to address specific hypotheses (in contrast to a confidence interval for a parameter).
+In order to fully take advantage of the hypothesis testing structure, we asses the randomness under the condition that the null hypothesis is true (as we always do for hypothesis testing).
-we will check the conditions for using a normal distribution to analyze the results of the study.
+Using the data from Table \@ref(tab:mammogramStudySummaryTable), we will check the conditions for using a normal distribution to analyze the results of the study using a hypothesis test.
-The details are very similar to that of confidence intervals.
+The details for checking conditions are very similar to that of confidence intervals.
 However, when the null hypothesis is that $p_1 - p_2 = 0$,
 we use a special proportion called the
 **pooled proportion**\index{pooled proportion} to check the success-failure condition: